Pratham-815/Hangman/README.md

 # This repository contains code for the game known by the name 'Hangman'.
+In this game, a random word is generated from a list and the user has to guess the word or the alphabets.
+The user has limited attempts to guess the word or its alphabets, failing to do so and the man will be hanged